 Through Disability Services, students are provided access to programs, services, and activities.
 A counselor provides academic and personal support, advocacy, assistance with adaptive equipment, notetaking assistance, and testing accommodations.
 In addition, a counselor works in collaboration with campus personnel, community resources, and vocational rehabilitation programs to promote student success.
 Services are provided upon request and are dependent on the assessed needs of the student.
 It is the responsibility of students with disabilities to make their accommodation requests prior to the start of each semester of attendance.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.

 It’s Our Policy

-Fond du Lac Tribal and Community College is committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Fond du Lac Tribal and Community College are committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Section 504 and the ADA mandate equal access for physically and learning disabled persons in educational programs.

 A person with a disability is ensured the same access as all other students to programs, opportunities, and activities at Fond du Lac Tribal and Community College.
 Achieving full participation and integration of people with disabilities is a cooperative effort of all campus departments and personnel.
-Fond du Lac Tribal and Community College continues to strive to achieve excellence in its services and to assure that services are delivered equitably and efficiently to all people.
+Fond du Lac Tribal and Community College continue to strive to achieve excellence in its services and to assure that services are delivered equitably and efficiently to all people.